robertmartin8/PyPortfolioOpt/README.md

 - Minimum volatility.
 This may be useful if you're trying to get an idea of how low the volatility *could* be, but in practice it makes a lot more sense to me to use the portfolio that maximises the Sharpe ratio.
 - Efficient return, a.k.a. the Markowitz portfolio, which minimises risk for a given target return – this was the main focus of Markowitz 1952
 - Efficient risk: the Sharpe-maximising portfolio for a given target risk.
-- Maximum qudratic utility.
-You can provide your own risk-aversion level annd compute the appropriate portfolio.
+- Maximum quadratic utility.
+You can provide your own risk-aversion level and compute the appropriate portfolio.

 ### Adding constraints or different objectives